 Chiffon Cake must be my favourite type of cake, as it is soft and airy.
 It works well as a base in a 3-layer cake, and it is definitely less dense than a sponge cake.
 Recently, I made my first “complete” cake, a Butterfly Pea Flower Chiffon Cake with Blueberry Whipped Cream.
 I’ve posted a chiffon cake recipe before, and I noticed that it may not work for some of you.
-It might be caused by numerous reasons or the techniques used, so I wanted to share some tips with you guys, along with an updated version of the recipe.
+It might be caused by numerous reasons or the techniques used.
+So I wanted to share some tips with you guys to create the perfect chiffon cake, along with an updated version of the recipe.

 - Make sure the bowl for the egg whites is water and oil-free.
 Keep the egg whites in the fridge until you are ready to use them.